e-comas/e-comas.com/_posts/2023-10-30-new-ads-products-and-our-very-own-ambassador…-everything-we-learned-at-unboxed-23.md

 [Ads will also start to appear on Prime Video](https://www.aboutamazon.com/news/entertainment/prime-video-update-announces-limited-ads) in early 2024.

+Nella Argenziano, e-Comas Head of Advertising, says: “TV is still a huge medium of entertainment, with the average US adult spending about two hours a day watching it, and above five billion people owning a TV worldwide.

+“Are we going to ignore the potential of that space and the more relaxed approach of the consumer as opposed to browsing hundreds of apps at once on their mobile phones?
+We can create meaningful connections with the shoppers through beautiful and memorable videos across multiple platforms.”

 **AI will bring images to life**

 Amazon also announced it is rolling out a [new AI-powered image generation tool](https://www.youtube.com/watch?v=89OubJGcUx0) to help brands create more engaging ads.